fenago/datascience-ml-next-level/Lab 15 - Clustering Data with Unsupervised Machine Learning/Lab_15.md

 a two-dimensional space.
 Finally, you learned how to convert an unsupervised machine learning problem into a supervised learning one, using decision trees.

-In the next (and final) lab, you will learn how to formally evaluate the performance of all of the machine learning algorithms that you have built so far!